 13. Halloween (TBD 2017)

 There’s not much information about the next installment in this infamous franchise.
 We know John Carpenter is coming back as executive producer.
 We think 2017 is its projected release year, though Blumhouse Productions suggested there may be some production issues.
-As for who’s going to direct: well, Movie Pilot has an educated guess…
+As for who’s going to direct: well, has an educated guess…

 Editor’s note: an earlier version of this article had incorrect information about “Halloween.”
 It has since been fixed.

-Still from "It" via KatzSmith Productions
+Featured still from "IT" via KatzSmith Productions